Community Broadband Initiative

 What are the latest developments?

-- Supported the City of East Palo Alto's CBRS + Wi-FI deployment with SmartWave LLC. - CBRS network completed in August 2020.
-Expecting to connect the analytics platform in September 2020.
+- Supported the City of East Palo Alto's CBRS + Wi-FI deployment with SmartWave LLC.
+CBRS network completed in August 2020.
+Analytics platform completed in September 2020.

 - Identified Ballast Networks to support the Heron Bay (San Leandro CA) HOA broadband and security solution.
-Initial walk though and analysis is completed and expect to present to community in October.
+Initial walkthough and analysis is completed.
+Project was presented to community.

 - Advised the Town of Woodside and residents on bringing broadband to their community via discussions with potential partners Next Level Networks, AT&T, and Crown Castle.